Gregory Thaumaturgus: Exposition of the Faith

 The Ἔκθεσις τῆς πίστεως (Exposition of the Faith) is in its kind a theological document not less precious than the foregoing.
-It makes clear Gregory's orthodoxy a propos of the Trinity.
-Its authenticity and date seem now definitely settled, the date lying between 260 and 270.
+It makes clear Gregory's orthodoxy regarding the Trinity.
+Its authenticity and date seem settled definitively, between 260 and 270.
 Caspari has shown that this confession of faith is a development of the premises laid down by Origen.
-Its conclusion leaves no room for doubt: "There is therefore nothing created, nothing greater or less (literally, nothing subject) in the Trinity (oute oun ktiston ti, he doulon en te triadi), nothing superadded, as though it had not existed before, but never been without the Son, nor the Son without the Spirit; and this same Trinity is immutable and unalterable forever".
+Its conclusion leaves no room for doubt, "There is therefore nothing created, nothing greater or less (literally, nothing subject) in the Trinity (oute oun ktiston ti, he doulon en te triadi), nothing superadded, as though it had not existed before, but never been without the Son, nor the Son without the Spirit; and this same Trinity is immutable and unalterable forever".
 Such a formula, stating clearly the distinction between the Persons in the Trinity, and emphasizing the eternity, equality, immortality, and perfection, not only of the Father, but of the Son and of the Holy Spirit, proclaims a marked advance on the theories of Origen.